bluescarni/heyoka/doc/cfunc.rst

    This class allows to compile just-in-time symbolic functions defined via the :ref:`expression system <tut_expression_system>`.
+   The type :cpp:type:`T` is the floating-point type which will be used for the numerical evaluation of the function.

    A :ref:`tutorial <tut_cfunc>` showcasing the use of this class is available.

+   .. cpp:type:: in_1d = mdspan<const T, dextents<std::size_t, 1>>

+   .. cpp:type:: out_1d = mdspan<T, dextents<std::size_t, 1>>

+   .. cpp:type:: in_2d = mdspan<const T, dextents<std::size_t, 2>>

+   .. cpp:type:: out_2d = mdspan<T, dextents<std::size_t, 2>>

+      Views over 1D and 2D input/output arrays.

+      These are convenience typedefs for dynamically-sized
+      1D and 2D array views.
+They are used as input and output arguments in the call operators.

    .. cpp:function:: cfunc() noexcept